5 Things to Know About the iOS 12.4.6 Update

 In addition to those patches, iOS 12 delivers new security features aimed at protecting you and the data you store on your device.
 These include:

-Long story short, if you store sensitive data on your iPhone, iPad, or iPod touch, you have some really good reasons to upgrade to iOS 12.4.5 today.
+Long story long, if you store sensitive data on your iPhone, iPad, or iPod touch, you have some really good reasons to upgrade to iOS 12.4.6 today.

 Featured